 WLI (lumpectomy) and many more...

 ScarWork for Burn Scars

-ScarWork treatment may help improve the mobility in the skin, fascia and any adhesions in the underlying tissue following a burn.
+ScarWork treatment may help improve the mobility in the skin, fascia, and any adhesions in the underlying tissue following a burn.
 Treatments aim to stimulate the upper layers of the tissue to help encourage improvement.
-Burn scars often have a larger surface area and treatment may be required over a ongoing period to gain the improvement sought.
+Burn scars often have a larger surface area and treatment may be required over an ongoing period to gain the improvement sought.